How to identify if you have a Diastasis recti and what can be done.

 What to do about it?

 If your Diastasis recti was caused by pregnancy, then you can give it up to a year to give your body time to heal on its own.
-Good nutrition, hydration, plenty of rest and a postnatal recovery classes led by a specialist trainer or midwife can certainly speed up the process.
+Good nutrition, hydration, plenty of rest and a postnatal recovery classes led by a specialist trainer or midwife is a must and can certainly speed up the process.

-If you did a postnatal recovery class (Kira and Dori offer those) are more than a year postnatal or have symptoms like leaking, low back pain, doming of your abdominal wall during certain movements, a mummy belly that still looks pregnant then it’s time to find a specialist who can help you on a 1:2:1 basis to really find out what’s holding your healing process back.
+If you did a postnatal recovery class (see our calendar for upcoming classes) are more than a year postnatal or have symptoms like leaking, low back pain, doming of your abdominal wall during certain movements, a mummy belly that still looks pregnant then it’s time to find a specialist who can help you on a 1:2:1 basis to really find out what’s holding your healing process back.

 What is the goal of Diastasis rehabilitation?